Buildings Services Tutor - Logo

 Confusion about the units of head

-Display of the delivery head using the example of a Grundfos Magna 3 pump
+Display of the pump head using the example of a Grundfos Magna 3 pump

-Figure 1: Display of the delivery head using the example of a Grundfos Magna 3 pump
+Figure 1: Display of the pump head (H) in metres (m) using the example of a Grundfos Magna 3 pump

-This can be very confusing, because meter “m” as a unit of measurement suggest a unit of length or height.
+This can be very confusing, because metre ‘m’ as a unit symbol suggests a length unit.
 For this reason, the following assumption is obvious:

 A house is 10 m high, so the pump head is 10 m.

-What is the head if it is not a length specification?
+What is head if it is not a length unit?

-A pump is designed to transport liquids from A to B. One of many applications is, for instance, a heating system that uses pumps to transport heating water (heating system with circulating pump).
-For this transport kinetic energy is necessary.
+A circulator pump is designed to transport liquids from A to B. One of many applications is, for instance, a hydronic heating system that uses circulator pumps to transport heating water.
+For this transport, energy is necessary.

-The head is therefore an indication of pressure and nothing more than a conversion from pascal [Pa] to meters of water column [mH2O].
+For convenience, pressure is sometimes given as metres of water column.
 Since the density of water changes at different temperatures, the “DIN 1301 Part 3: Conversion of non-SI units” specifies under point 141 the following:

 Name of unitUnit symbol